jolicode/docker-starter/UPGRADE-3.0.md

 At anytime, you can refer the final form of the starter kit by looking at the [main repository](https://github.com/jolicode/docker-starter)

-**WARNING**: Migrating from 2.x to 3.0 can be a fastidious task since lot of parts have changed.
-More over, this project is a started kit.
+**WARNING**: Migrating from 2.x to 3.0 can be a fastidious task since a lot of parts have changed.
+Moreover, this project is a starter kit.
 It means you usually start with it, then you make your own choices and implementations.
-So if you are confortable with your current project **we recommend you to stick on 2.x**.
-But if you want to migrate from 2.x to 3.0 here is the tasks you will have to perform.
+So if you are comfortable with your current project **we recommend you to stick on 2.x**.
+If you want to migrate from 2.x to 3.0, here are the tasks you will have to perform.

 ## Fabric to Invoke